MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 You can define printers by these parameters:

 1. Friendly printer name - Get the Friendly printer name value from the printer device property details in device manager.
-1. USB product ID - Get the USB product ID value from the printer device property details in device manager.
+1. USB product ID - Get the USB product ID value from the printer device property details in Device manager.
-1. USB vendor ID - Get the USB vendor ID from the printer device property details in device manager.
+1. USB vendor ID - Get the USB vendor ID from the printer device property details in Device manager.
 1. IP range
 1. Print to file
 1. Universal printer - See, [Set up Universal Print](/universal-print/fundamentals/universal-print-getting-started.md) for more information on universal printers
 1. Corporate printer - is a printer that's on a print server in your domain.
 It's path might look like  \\print-server\contoso.com\legal_printer_001
 1. Print to local

-Each printer group you create has an **Alias**.
+You assign each printer in the group an **Alias**.
 The alias is a name that only appears in the Purview console.
-So, continuing with the example, you would create a printer group with an alias of **Legal printers** and add individual printers by their friendly name, like `legal_printer_001`, `legal_printer_002` and `legal_color_printer`.
+So, continuing with the example, you would create a printer group named **Legal printers** and add individual printers (with an alias) by their friendly name, like `legal_printer_001`, `legal_printer_002` and `legal_color_printer`.

 You can multi-select the parameters and the printer group will include all printers that satisfy those parameters.